chakravarthy392/AnsibleTerraform/Python.md

     If we are planning Python 3.x support in 2.x code, we can use_future_ imports it in the code.

- 5. Keywords in Python | Set 1
+ 5. Keywords in Python | Set 1 & Set 2

+    True, False, None, and, or, not, assert, break, continue, def, if, elif, else, del try, except, finally, raise, while, pass, for, import, from, as, lambda, return yield, in, is, global, nonlocal